AyoAlfonso/krakeneduapp/README.md

-# hyperlink.academy
+# krakenedu.com

-[hyperlink.academy](https://hyperlink.academy) is a web-app built on NextJS.
+[krakenedu.com](https://krakenedu.com) is a web-app built on NextJS.
 It's primarily written in Typescript.

 Important libraries we use are: